Elements of the immune system: cytokines and co.

 1.3.2.
 TH-2 cytokines

-TH-2 cytokines are anti-inflammatory cytokines promoted primarily by stress hormones of the third level of the HPA axis (cortisol).
+TH-2 cytokines are anti-inflammatory cytokines that are primarily promoted by stress hormones of the third stage of the HPA axis (cortisol).

 - IL-1ra (receptor antagonist)45